 Here is the latest Richmond Fed manufacturing overview.

-Raw materials and finished goods prices rose at a slower pace in March compared to last month.
-Manufacturers expected faster growth in prices paid and prices received over the next six months, although their outlook was below February's expectations.
+Prices of raw materials and finished goods rose at a slower pace in June compared to last month.
+However, firms expected faster growth in prices paid and prices received over the next six months than they anticipated a month ago.

 Here is a somewhat closer look at the index since the turn of the century.

 Is today's Richmond composite a clue of what to expect in the next PMI composite?
-We'll find out when the next Manufacturing ISM Report on Business is released on April 1st.
+We'll find out when the next Manufacturing ISM Report on Business is released next week.

 Because of the high volatility of this series, we should take the data for any individual month with the proverbial grain of salt.